Cisco Meraki Cloud-managed Wireless Access Points

 Other features of Meraki indoor WiFi APs include a Gigabit Ethernet interface, 802.3af PoE compatibility, hardware-accelerated encryption, wireless IPs, self-healing mesh routing with zero-configuration, cloud-centric location analytics, single-click secure guest access with an isolation firewall, customizable splash pages for hot spots, access control based on groups or devices, integrated anti-virus scan, WPA2-Enterprise authentication with 802.1X and native Active Directory integration, Layer 7 traffic shaping for controlling bandwidth allocation according to application class, plus MIMO and built-in beam forming to accommodate high-density venues.

-Cisco's Meraki MR20 is a value-priced Wave 2 Wi-Fi access point designed for for small office/home office (SOHO) deployments.
-The dual-radio MR20 features 2x2:2 MU-MIMO with two spatial streams and delivers 1.3 Gbps maximum performance (of up to 866 Mbps for the 5 GHz radio and 400 Mbps for the 2.4 GHz radio).
-The AP comes with Meraki's Air Marshal WIPS support for threat detection and response.
-The MR20 has one built-in 10/100/1000 BASE-T Ethernet RJ45 port and does not include a Bluetooth BLE radio.
+Cisco's Meraki MR20 is a value-priced Wave 2 Wi-Fi AP intended for for small office/home office (SOHO) venues.
+The dual-radio MR20 features 2x2:2 MU-MIMO and delivers 1.3 Gbps total performance (of up to 866 Mbps for the 5 GHz radio and 400 Mbps for the 2.4 GHz radio).
+The WiFi access point includes Meraki's Air Marshal wireless intrusion prevention system (WIPS) for enhanced security.
+The AP has a single built-in 10/100/1000 BASE-T Ethernet port and does not have a BLE radio.
 The MR20 AP can be located on a desktop or mounted on a wall or ceiling.

-Cisco's Meraki MR30H is a wall switch WiFi access point intended for hotel or dormitory venues.
-This Wave 2 access point features 2x2 MU-MIMO, an integrated 4-port GB Ethernet interface, and an integrated Bluetooth radio for beaconing.
+The Meraki MR30H is a wall switch WiFi AP designed for hotel or dormitory networks.
+This Wave 2 AP features 2x2 MU-MIMO, a built-in 4-port GB Ethernet interface, and an integrated BLE radio for beaconing.
 The MR30H delivers 1.3 Gbps combined performance.
-The Meraki MR33 is a general-purpose WiFi AP designed for for schools,retail stores and other medium-density deployments.
-The MR33 is similar to the MR30H AP but has a compact body and does not have a 4-port GB Ethernet interface.
+The Meraki MR33 is a flexible WiFi AP intended for for schools,hospitals and other medium-density deployments.
+The MR33 is like the MR30H AP but features a low-profile enclosure and does not have a 4-port GB Ethernet interface.

-The Meraki MR44 is an 802.11ax Wi-Fi 6 AP targeted at high-density or speed-critical environments.
-The MR44 access point features simultaneous 2.4 GHz and 5 GHz radios, 2x2:2 MU-MIMO for the 2.4 GHz radio and 4x4:4 MU-MIMO for the 5 GHz radio, a fixed 1x 100/1000/2.5G BASE-T Ethernet (RJ-45) switch, and a built-in antenna.
+Cisco's Meraki MR44 is an 802.11ax Wi-Fi 6 access point suited for dense or performance-critical deployments.
+The MR44 AP features concurrent 2.4 GHz and 5 GHz radios, 2x2:2 MU-MIMO for the 2.4 GHz radio and 4x4:4 MU-MIMO for the 5 GHz radio, a fixed 1x 100/1000/2.5G BASE-T Ethernet (RJ-45) port, and an internal antenna.
 The Cisco/Meraki MR44 access point delivers an aggregate frame rate of 2.7 Gbps.
-Cisco's Meraki MR45 is an 802.11ax Wi-Fi 6 AP designed for high-density venues.
-The Meraki MR45 access point features four dual-band 2.4 GHz and 5 GHz radios with 4x4:4 MU-MIMO for each radio, a fixed 1x 1/2.5/5G Ethernet port, and four internal antennas.
-The MR45 access point delivers maximum combined performance of 3.5 Gbps.
+Cisco's Meraki MR45 is an 802.11ax Wi-Fi 6 access point suited for high-density environments.
+The MR45 access point features four dual-band 2.4 GHz and 5 GHz radios with 4x4:4 MU-MIMO for each radio, an internal 1x 1/2.5/5G Ethernet interface, and four built-in antennas.
+The MR45 access point delivers maximum aggregate throughput of 3.5 Gbps.
 The Meraki MR46 is an 802.11ax Wi-Fi 6 access point designed for high-performance deployments such as offices, schools, hospitals, shops, and hotels.
-Cisco's MR44 access point features concurrent 2.4 GHz and 5 GHz radios, 4x4:4 MU-MIMO for both the 2.4 and the GHz radios, a fixed 1x 100/1000/2.5G BASE-T Ethernet (RJ-45) port, and an integrated antenna.
+Cisco's MR44 AP includes simultaneous 2.4 GHz and 5 GHz radios, 4x4:4 MU-MIMO for both the 2.4 and the GHz radios, an internal 1x 100/1000/2.5G BASE-T Ethernet (RJ-45) port, and a built-in antenna.
 The device is desktop, ceiling, and wall mount capable.
-The Meraki MR44 access point delivers a combined maximum frame rate of 2.98 Gbps.
+The Meraki MR44 AP supports a combined top throughput of 2.98 Gbps.

-The Meraki MR55 802.11ax Wi-Fi 6 AP includes four dual-band radios and provides 4x4:4 MU-MIMO for the 2.4 GHz radio and 8x8:8 MU-MIMO for the 5 GHz radio.
-The MR55 AP includes a built-in 1x 1/2.5/5G Base-T Ethernet interface and eight internal antennas.
-The top data rate for the MR55 access point is 5.9 Gbps.
-Cisco's Meraki MR56 is an 802.11ax Wi-Fi 6 AP intended for use in high-density indoor networks.
-The MR56 access point includes simultaneous 2.4 GHz and 5 GHz radios, 4x4:4 MU-MIMO for the 2.4 GHz radio and 8x8:8 MU-MIMO for the 5 GHz radio, a built-in 5 Gbps multigigabit Ethernet interface, and an integrated antenna.
-The Meraki MR56 access point delivers a top aggregate throughput of 5.9 Gbps.
-Cisco's Meraki MR57 WiFi 6E AP introduces support for the 6 GHz band, more than doubling the radio spectrum used by earlier models of Meraki APs.
-You can run the MR57 access point either in dual 5 GHz mode or in tri-band 2.5/5/6 GHz mode.
-The 4x4:4 MU-MIMO MR57 delivers a top aggregate throughput rate of 7.78 Gbps.
-The Meraki MR57 features dual configurable multigigabit 5Gbps Ethernet interfaces and built-in omni-directional antennas.
+The Meraki MR55 802.11ax Wi-Fi 6 AP includes four dual-band radios and offers 4x4:4 MU-MIMO for the 2.4 GHz radio and 8x8:8 for the 5 GHz radio.
+The Meraki MR55 AP has an internal 1x 1/2.5/5G Base-T Ethernet interface and eight built-in antennas.
+The maximum data rate for the Meraki MR55 AP is 5.9 Gbps.
+The Meraki MR56 is an 802.11ax Wi-Fi 6 access point targeted at use in high-density indoor venues.
+The MR56 access point includes simultaneous 2.4 GHz and 5 GHz radios, 4x4:4 MU-MIMO for the 2.4 GHz radio and 8x8:8 MU-MIMO for the 5 GHz radio, a built-in 5 Gbps multigigabit Ethernet port, and an integrated antenna.
+The Meraki MR56 access point delivers a maximum aggregate frame rate of 5.9 Gbps.
+Cisco's Meraki MR57 WiFi 6E access point features utilization of the 6 GHz band, more than doubling the spectrum used by prior generations of Meraki APs.
+You can operate the MR57 access point in dual 5 GHz mode or in tri-band 2.5/5/6 GHz mode.
+The 4x4:4 MU-MIMO MR57 supports a max combined data rate of 7.78 Gbps.
+The MR57 includes dual configurable multigigabit 5Gbps Ethernet interfaces and built-in omni-directional antennas.

-Cisco Catalyst CW916x Family Wi-Fi 6E Access Points with Meraki Cloud Management Capability
+Catalyst CW916x Series 6E APs with Meraki Cloud Management Support

-Cisco's Catalyst 9160 Series Wi-Fi 6E access points are the first Cisco APs to feature the capability to be monitored and managed either on-prem via Cisco DNA Center or from the cloud by deploying Meraki Dashboard management utilities.
-This allows businesses to transition to cloud-based or hybrid deployments on their own timetable.
-All Cisco's Catalyst 916x access points comply with the a/b/g/n/ac/ax and 6E Wi-Fi specifications and support the new 6-GHz band.
-Each AP has 5 radios and allows a maximum of 400 clients per radio.
-Each model also comes with a dedicated radio for Cisco CleanAir Pro for mitigating wireless interference, includes a USB 2.0 port, and supports Bluetooth Low Energy (BLE).
-Cisco's small-footprint Catalyst 9162 Series AP is meant for small organizations, has three 2x2 radios, and includes 1x 100M/1000M/2.5G mGig Ethernet connectivity.
-The Catalyst 9164 Series AP is suited for small and mid-size enterprises, incorporates one 2x2 radio and two 4x4 radios, and provides 1x 100M/1000M/2.5G mGig Ethernet support.
-The Catalyst 9166 Series Wi-Fi access point is suited for large and mid-sized enterprises, includes three 4x4 radios, and provides 1x 100M/1000M/2.5G/5G mGig Ethernet connectivity.
-The 9166 also includes environmental sensors that measure air quality, temperature, and moisture.
+Cisco's Catalyst 9160 Series Wi-Fi 6E access points are the first Cisco access points to feature the versatility of being managed either on-premises via Cisco DNA Center platform or via the cloud by using Meraki management tools.
+This permits businesses to move to cloud-centric or hybrid management environments at their own pace.
+All Catalyst 916x access points support the a/b/g/n/ac/ax and 6E wireless specifications and fully support the 6-GHz band.
+Each AP includes 5 radios and allows a maximum of 400 clients on each radio.
+Each model also contains a dedicated radio for Cisco CleanAir Pro for reducing interference, has a USB 2.0 port, and offers Bluetooth Low Energy.
+The entry-level Catalyst 9162 Series access point is suited for small organizations, has three 2x2 radios, and includes 1x 100M/1000M/2.5G mGig Ethernet connectivity.
+Cisco's Catalyst 9164 Series AP is designed for small and middle-size organizations, includes one 2x2 radio and two 4x4 radios, and offers 1x 100M/1000M/2.5G mGig Ethernet support.
+The Catalyst 9166 Series Wi-Fi access point is suited for large and mid-sized enterprises, includes three 4x4 radios, and offers 1x 100M/1000M/2.5G/5G mGig Ethernet support.
+The 9166 also comes with environmental sensors that track air quality, temperature, and humidity.

 Earlier Generation Meraki Indoor Wi-Fi Access Points